Free Istanbul Walking Tour:

 3. Great Palace Mosaic Museum: Located inside an active bazaar, the Mosaic Museum was created when a section of a large courtyard from Constantine’s Great Palace was discovered under some shops.
 The first series of mosaics were found in 1933, but when they found more in 1950 they made 16 shops in the Bazaar close and started the museum.
 Even though they date back to 450AD, many of the mosaics are in remarkable condition and have a unique use of shading for ancient mosaics.
 We love how the simple depictions of everyday life from the times is illustrated so beautifully.
 The surrounding Bazaar is popular with locals and the Museum itself is definitely worth at least 15-20 minutes of your time.
 Hours: Tuesday-Sunday 9am-5pm, stays open until 7pm April-October.
 Closed on Mondays.
 Cost: 8TL.
 Museum Website: (HERE).

-4. Sultan Ahmet Park: After taking over Byzantium, the Romans built numerous bath houses including the huge Baths of Zeuxippus in the early 200AD.
+4. Sultan Ahmet Park: After taking over Byzantium, the Romans built numerous bathhouses including the huge Baths of Zeuxippus in the early 200AD.
 The Baths replaced an existing Greek Temple of Jupiter (Zeus) and grew to cover the entire bustling park you see today.
-The location was chosen for the renown quality of it springs as the Greek Baths of Achilles, also sat nearby.
-When Constantine moved the capitol here in 330AD, he built his Grand Palace connected to the Zeuxippus Baths and filled them with beautiful statues deemed very prestigious for its time (here is a map for reference).
-Both bath houses and the Palace were badly damaged during the Nika Riots of 532AD.
-By 700AD public bathing started to become less of a part of life in Constantinople and the the baths started being used for other purposes.
-It wasn’t until 1556 that bathing made a comeback in here when Sultan Hürrem built the Ayasofya Turkish Baths (website) which still sit on the East side of the park.
+The location was chosen for the renowned quality of its springs as the Greek Baths of Achilles, also sat nearby.
+When Constantine moved the capital here in 330AD, he built his Grand Palace connected to the Zeuxippus Baths and filled them with beautiful statues deemed very prestigious for its time (here is a map for reference).
+Both bathhouses and the Palace were badly damaged during the Nika Riots of 532AD.
+By 700AD public bathing started to become less of a part of life in Constantinople and the baths started being used for other purposes.
+It wasn’t until 1556 that bathing made a comeback here when Sultan Hürrem built the Ayasofya Turkish Baths (website) which still sit on the East side of the park.
 The park was later named Sultan Ahmet Park after Sultan Ahmed I, who ruled from 1603 to 1617 and further expanded construction projects.

 *Near the entrance to the next stop make sure to check out the Million Marker.
 It was part of a central arch Constantine built in his Roman Capitol to serve as the new mile marker zero when measuring road distances to all corners of the Empire, just like the Milliarium Aureum in Rome had done since Emperor Augustus in 20 BC…